Thompson-Okanagan Economic Region Workforce Insights

 Key Local Labour Market Insights

-• Total local employment reached 6,920 in November 2024, it expanded by 590 jobs from October and grew by 640 jobs year-over-year.
+• Total local employment reached 5,290 in July 2025, it showed an uptick of 40 jobs from June and rose by 370 jobs year-over-year.

 Employment Trends